danieljoachims/piScheduler/piSchedule.JSON.md

       vTime            = OPTIONAL, if NOT defined vTime = actual date/time ; vTime without a date is parsed to actual day

-                       ; vTime can be 'sunrise' OR 'sunset' but the Latitude and ; 'Longitude' HAS to be defined in 'pySchedule.prefs.json'
+                       ; vTime CAN 'sunrise' OR 'sunset' but the 'Latitude' and ; 'Longitude' HAS to be defined in 'pySchedule.prefs.json'